-eLearning and Emerging Technologies is excited to announce that Panopto will soon be replacing TechSmith Relay, our current screen and lecture capture software and Ensemble Video, our video-hosting platform.
+eLearning and Emerging Technologies is excited to announce that Panopto has replaced TechSmith Relay and Ensemble Video.

 Help with Panopto

 Getting Started with Panopto (Creating Content, Captioning, Sharing Video)

 - Editing the beginning, middle and end of a video

 - Adding assessment questions (true/false, multiple choice, discussion, and short answer) within video content

 - Searching video for keywords, allowing students to quickly jump to specific areas within the video